sammyd/iOS8-day-by-day-book/manuscript/30-app-previews.md

 compression ratio - allowing it to work over wireless networks.
 This means that a recording from a device looks shabby at best.

-New to iOS8 and OSX Yosemite, it's now possible to record directly from the device onto your computer.
-In fact, when you plug in an iOS8 device (via a lightning cable) it appears as a new camera.
+New to iOS 8 and OSX Yosemite, it's now possible to record directly from the device onto your computer.
+In fact, when you plug in an iOS 8 device (via a lightning cable) it appears as a new camera.

 To record a video, you need to start out by opening QuickTime.
 Note, that by